 Section 5(e).
-Mental health and substance misuse disorder benefits
+Mental Health and Substance Use Disorder Benefits

-When you get our approval for services and follow a treatment plan we approve, cost-sharing and limitations for Plan mental health and substance abuse benefits will be no greater than for similar benefits for other illnesses and conditions.
+When you get our approval for services and follow a treatment plan we approve, cost-sharing and limitations for Plan mental health and substance use benefits will be no greater than for similar benefits for other illnesses and conditions.